tlevine/occupar/readme.md

 of external stresses.

 ## Conclusion
-external stresses mediate an association between negative perception of activism and a decision never to participate in Occupy CUNY.
+External stresses mediate an association between negative perception of activism and a decision never to participate in Occupy CUNY.
 For interpreting the direction of this relationship, the following plot is helpful.